 Par 5

-Par 5, often seen as ‘scoring’ holes, are the longest holes on the standard course and usually take three good shots to get to the GIR.
-According to the USGA, the golf course lengths are between 450 and 710 yards for men and 370 and 600 yards for women.
-After a good drive, players often use a long iron or fairway wood to get the ball closer.
-From about 100 to 130 yards away, the third shot is usually a wedge into the green.
-If you plan your shots well, par 5s can give you a chance to make a birdie.
+Par 5s, often called scoring holes, are the longest holes on a standard course and usually take three good shots to reach the GIR.
+According to the USGA, their length ranges from 450 to 710 yards for men and 370 to 600 yards for women.
+Most golfers use a long iron or fairway wood after the drive to get closer, then a wedge for the third shot from around 100 to 130 yards out.
+Play your shots well on a par 5, and you’ve got a real shot at a birdie.

 Par 6

-Most holes on a golf course are par 4s.
-Most 18-hole standard courses feature 10 to 12 par-4 holes, with the remainder usually consisting of four par-3s and four par-5s, or sometimes three par-3s and five par-5s, totaling a par of 70, 71, & 72.
+Most holes on a course are par 4s.
+A standard 18-hole course usually has 10 to 12 of them, with the rest split between four par-3s and four par-5s (or sometimes three par-3s and five par-5s), which is why most courses land on a total par of 70, 71, or 72.

 Under Par